-1. Building Information Building Name/ Description: Hanson Court Block A Street Address Hanson Court complex on Hanson St Territorial Authority Wellington City Council No. of Storeys 4 Storeys Area of Typical Floor (approx.) Approx. 480m 2 per floor Year of Design (approx.) 1963 NZ Standards designed to N/A Structural System including Foundations Lateral system consists of RC shear walls, spandrels, and piers.
-Foundation system is RC strip footings Does the building comprise a shared structural form or shares structural elements with any other adjacent titles?
-No Key features of ground profile and identified geohazards The site subsoil classification, in terms of NZS1170.5:2004 Clause 3.1.3, is Class B. Previous strengthening and/ or significant alteration N/A Heritage Issues/ Status N/A Other Relevant Information N/A
+1. Building Information Building Name/ Description: Hanson Court Blocks C & D Street Address Hanson Court complex on Hanson St Territorial Authority Wellington City Council No. of Storeys 4 Storeys Area of Typical Floor (approx.) Approx. 160m 2 per floor Year of Design (approx.) 1963 NZ Standards designed to N/A Structural System including Foundations Lateral system consists of RC shear walls, spandrels, and piers.
+Foundation system is RC strip footings and RC piles Does the building comprise a shared structural form or shares structural elements with any other adjacent titles?
+No Key features of ground profile and identified geohazards The site subsoil classification, in terms of NZS1170.5:2004 Clause 3.1.3, is Class C. Previous strengthening and/ or significant alteration N/A Heritage Issues/ Status N/A Other Relevant Information N/A

-2. Assessment Information Consulting Practice Aurecon NZ Ltd CPEng Responsible, including: Name CPEng number A statement of suitable skills and experience in the seismic assessment of existing buildings S(7)(2)(a) 21 years' experience as a structural engineer with significant experience in the seismic assessment of existing buildings Documentation reviewed, including: date/ version of drawings/ calculations previous seismic assessments Existing Structural drawings titled "Hanson Street Flats Development Block 1" dated 1965 Geotechnical Report(s) Geotechnical Parameters for Hanson Court - Detailed Seismic Assessment (DSA), by Aurecon, dated 03/02/23.
+2. Assessment Information Consulting Practice Aurecon NZ Ltd CPEng Responsible, including: Name CPEng number A statement of suitable skills and experience in the seismic assessment of existing buildings S(7)(2)(a) 21 years' experience as a structural engineer with significant experience in the seismic assessment of existing buildings Documentation reviewed, including: date/ version of drawings/ calculations previous seismic assessments Existing Structural drawings titled "Hanson Street Flats development Block 2" dated 1963 Geotechnical Report(s) Geotechnical Parameters for Hanson Court - Detailed Seismic Assessment (DSA), by Aurecon, dated 03/02/23.
 Geotechnical desktop study Appendix G Date(s) Building Inspected and extent of inspection 12/2022 Visual external, no material test or intrusive investigation has been carried out.
 Description of any structural testing undertaken and results summary N/A Previous Assessment Reports 2009 Aurecon DSA report.
 Other Relevant Information N/A

 3. Summary of Engineering Assessment Methodology and Key Parameters Used

 Occupancy Type(s) and Importance Level 2

-Site Subsoil Class В
+Site Subsoil Class С

-For a DSA: Summary of how Part C was applied, including: the analysis methodology(s) used from C2 other sections of Part C applied Equivalent Static Analysis and Slama The DSA was completed in accordance with the Guidelines.
+For a DSA: Summary of how Part C was applied, including: the analysis methodology(s) used from C2 other sections of Part C applied Equivalent Static Analysis SLaMA The DSA was completed in accordance with the Guidelines .
 The Guidelines provide solutions and methods for the assessment of existing buildings and give guidance for strengthening methodologies that are considered acceptable.
 We have undertaken a stepped analysis approach to assess this building.
-We started with simpler elastic analysis methods and progressed with more complex analysis (non-linear and displacement-based analysis) to determine the seismic performance of the building.
+We started with simpler elastic analysis methods and progressed with more complex analysis (non-linear analysis) to determine the seismic performance of the building.
 Other Relevant Information N/A

-4. Assessment Outcomes Assessment Status Final Assessed %NBS Rating 25% For a DSA: Comment on the nature of Secondary Structural and Non-structural elements/ parts identified and assessed Non-structural elements hav stage. e not been assessed at this Describe the Governing Critical Structural Weakness RC Shear Wall Lateral Capa acity If the results of this DSA are being used for earthquake prone decision purposes, and elements rating <34%NBS have been identified (including Parts): Engineering Statement of Structural Weaknesses and Location: RC out-of-plane capacity Mode of Failure and Physical Consequence Statement(s): The RC walls above level 3 are cantilevering to support the roof system, and it is not expected that the roof system can provide restraint of the walls for out-of-plane loading.
-The failure of RC wall out-of-plane may impose potential life- safety hazard to building users.
-Recommendations (Optional for EPB purposes) Strengthening should be un structure's rating to a minim feasible.
+4. Assessment Outcomes Assessment Status Final Assessed %NBS Rating 25% For a DSA: Comment on the nature of Secondary Structural and Non-structural elements/ parts identified and assessed Non-structural elements hav stage. e not been assessed at this Describe the Governing Critical Structural Weakness RC Shear Wall Out-of-plane Ca apacity If the results of this DSA are being used for earthquake prone decision purposes, and elements rating <34%NBS have been identified (including Parts): Engineering Statement of Structural Weaknesses and Location: RC OOP capacity to resist seismic parts loading Mode of Failure and Physical Consequence Statement(s): The RC walls are anticipated to fall out-of- plane, potentially posing a hazard to building users adjacent to the RC walls during a design-level earthquake.
+Recommendations (Optional for EPB purposes) Strengthening should be undertaken to increase the structure's rating to a minimum of 67%NBS(IL2) if feasible.